Reinoptland/developer-resources/src/PLAN.md

 - X dispatch an action (with developers / resources as a payload)
 - store the response -> in the reduxState

+- import axios
+- make a request with axios,
+- dispatch an action resources as a payload
+- store the response -> in the reduxState

 # Later, Day 3

 - Routing together with redux